 Please note: There is no quick fix for negative thinking.
 Overcoming negative thinking is going to require some time and patience.
 Most importantly, you are going to need to make it a priority and be intentional about reducing your negative thoughts.

 When we complain, it is because we are looking for validation.
 We want someone to agree that we have it hard.
-Which when you think about it, isn’t something you want to “win” at.

 While we may want validation that what we are facing is harder or worse than what others are going through, the truth is that all people face hardships.

 The next time you feel the urge to tell someone about the latest unfortunate thing in your life, just stop.
 Don’t do it.
-You know how in the movie Bambi there was a bunny that said, “If you can’t say anything nice, don’t say nothin’ at all.”… Well we need to apply this to complaining.
+You know how in the movie Bambi there was a bunny that said, “If you can’t say anything nice, don’t say nothin’ at all.”
+Well, we need to apply this to complaining.
 If you can’t find something good to say, just don’t say it.

 When the day has been difficult instead try to share a positive aspect of the day.
 Not only will your friend or family member appreciate your positive spin on the day, so will your brain.